Tom Emmer: "Tip credit"

-Vote to defund vice president
+Vote to defund the vice president

-On November 8, 2023, Emmer joined 100 other Republicans voting in favor of an amendment to a large appropriations bill that would prohibit funding for the Office of Vice President Kamala Harris.
+On November 8, 2023, Emmer joined 100 other Republicans voting for an amendment to a large appropriations bill that would prohibit funding for the Office of Vice President Kamala Harris.

+Canadian wildfires

+Emmer was one of six Republican members of Congress who signed a July 7, 2025, letter to Canadian ambassador to the U.S. Kirsten Hillman complaining that smoke from Canadian wildfires was inconveniencing his state's residents.

 Personal life

 In 1910, Emmer's great-grandfather and his two brothers founded Emmer Brothers Lumber.
 It is now called Viking Forest Products and is employee-owned.
 Viking Forest Products is a subsidiary of Forest City Trading Group, one of the nation's largest wholesalers of forest products.

 Emmer has seven children with his wife, Jacqueline, whom he married in 1986.
 He is a hockey player and coach.
 Emmer is a Roman Catholic.